-The real value of the currency declines.
+During hyperinflation, the real value of the currency declines.
 People who earn their money in that currency are increasingly incentivized to convert their holding of said currency into more stable stores of wealth.
-This includes more stable currencies, inflation-hedge assets like gold, and other real assets such as commodities, real estate, or even physical capital assets like tools and machinery.

 However, some inflationary depressions spiral into hyperinflation where the prices of goods and services typically at least double every year.
 This accompanies extreme losses in wealth and severe economic hardship.